 Relief from Estate Administration

 In Ohio, if the total value of all property in the decedent’s name is $35,000 or less, the estate can be relieved from Ohio’s formal estate administration requirements.
-Please contact Winkler Legal Services, LLC to assist you in streamlining the estate administration process through obtaining relief from administration.
+Please contact Winkler Legal, LLC to assist you in streamlining the estate administration process through obtaining relief from administration.